 The tank released an unknown amount of hydrogen sulfide Friday morning at the refinery located at 1380 San Pablo Ave., said Randy Sawyer, the county's chief environmental health and hazardous materials officer.
 Hydrodgen sulfide is not dangerous in low concentrations, but its offensive rotten-egg smell is strong and easily noticed, and can cause dizziness and nausea, Sawyer said.

 The evening commute on Interstate 80 passed directly through the refinery, but the California Highway Patrol said there were no incidents.

-The tank holds 1.5 million
+The tank holds 1.5 million gallons of processed water.